mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Patches & Tweaks.md

 ### [NV Compatibility Skeleton](https://www.nexusmods.com/newvegas/mods/68776)

 A skeleton with compatibility for the latest mods.
-This needs to be placed under all your other mods.
+You would have installed this from VNV in under the Visuals seperator.

 :::info On the left pane in MO2: